-In the PC hoops stakes, EA Sports?
-NBA Live series has ruled the roost for a long time now, and even though NBA Live 98 is a real doozy, there's always room for some healthy competition.
-NBA Action '98 is a top-notch arcade-style basketball game from SEGA that deserves as much attention as EA Sports? venerable series ? if not more so.
-The gurus at Games Domain says it all about what makes this a great game in their review: |
+On the PC "hoops" stage, the EA Sports' NBA Live series has ruled the roost for a long time now, and even though NBA Live 98 is a real doozy, there's always room for some healthy competition.
+NBA Action '98 is a top-notch arcade-style basketball game from SEGA that deserves as much attention as EA Sports' venerable series – if not more so.
+The gurus at Games Domain say it all about what makes this a great game: |

-"This is a basketball action-sim game which brings all NBA teams and 340 stars to your computer – and wouldn't you guess?
-Air Jordan is not in the game: he is #98, while Rodman is inside, with a changing hair colour, of course.
+"This is a basketball action-sim game which brings all NBA teams and 340 stars to your computer – and wouldn't you guess Air Jordan is not in the game: he is #98, while Rodman is inside, with a changing hair colour, of course.
 You can either play a season, directly proceed to the playoffs or, a nice chip-in, start a practice session during which you and a fellow team member are alone on the court.
 People looking for a career mode will have to look elsewhere.
 Trades, however, are possible and have correct rosters from October 1st, 1997.
-You may know that I don't care too much about the lack of multi-player support, but in the days of the internet frenzy it may certainly be a risk to design a game without any support of serial connection, modem or some network protocol.
-All you can do is multi-player by multi-controller with a Gravis Grip or similar device.
+You may know that I don't care too much about the lack of multi-player support, but in the days of the internet frenzy it may certainly be a risk to design a game without any support for serial connection, modem or some network protocol.
+All you can do is go multi-controller with a Gravis Grip or similar device.

 Here is my judgement: however poor the graphics may be, they do not hinder the gameplay because from far away the player polygons are acceptable even if the crowd looks weird.
 It's kind of ironic that NBA Action 98 features instant replays from up-close.
 This is something SEGA should have avoided, because these slow-motion replays reveal the weakness of the graphics better than anything else.
 To say these players look like aliens would be a compliment.
 They look plain awful.
-However, graphics have two aspects.
+However, graphics have two sides.
 To look at awfully pixelated monsters is one thing, but how they move around on the court is another.
 And surprisingly enough, the player animations in this game are very well done.
-Players run like, they turn nicely, make beautiful back passes and slam dunks and best of all, these players have the moves to play defense.
+Players run fluidly, they turn nicely, make beautiful back passes and slam dunks and best of all, have the moves to play defense.
 Actually, with this kind of animations defense can even be fun.
-That's motion capturing at its best because it really supports the gameplay and adds to the realistic feel of this game.
+It's motion capturing at its best because it really supports the gameplay and adds to the realistic feel of this game.
 Compared to these animations, most other sportsgames – yes, including those by EA – will draw the short straw.
-This sort of compensates for the poor look of the graphics.
-If we could just convince SEGA to bring us a 3d patch!"
-If you are a basketball fan and don't mind non-3D accelerated graphics (and if you are a real fan, you won't), NBA Action ?98 is a must-have.
+This sort of compensates for the weaknesses.
+If we could just convince SEGA to bring us a 3D patch!"
+If you are a basketball fan and don't mind non-3D accelerated graphics (and if you are a real fan, you won't), NBA Action ?98 is a must-have.Reviewed by: Underdogs